chalcid/ucd/doc/CURATION_SUMMARY.md

 Our intent is to catalog chalcid nomenclature, as goverened by the [ICZN](https://code.iczn.org/), comprehensively.
 In brief this means that, sensus the ICZN, all availble, unavailble, valid, and invalid names for chalcid wasps are targets for cataloging.
 For the purposes of our curation unavailable names are those for which the author _intended_ to be treated by the ICZN, but failed for reasons based on the rules therein.
 For example "jewel wasp" was never intended to be goverened, so while techinical the name is unavaible, it doesn't fall in this category for the purposes of curation.
 A list of common names is not being curated.

+Secondarily, we are discussing the role of non-governed names, particularly those for molecular vouchers, which are increasing and relatively prominent in the chalcid literature.
+These names are linked to concepts, and individual specimens.
+Recording them as OTU labels, then linking those OTUs to the nomenclature requires some discussion of what the link between the OTU label (`name` field in TaxonWorks) and the nomenclature name (`taxon_name` in TaxonWorks) _means_.

 ### Tasks

 Curation in this area focuses on: